27.1 km (16.9 miles), 6.5 hours. For the whole outing, including trains, sights and meals, allow 10 hours.

 - Having crossed the bridge (!) go half right up the hillside for 200m to the driveway of Knepp Castle where turn right for 650m, passing the ruin of Old Knepp Castle soon visible on your right.
 Continue to reach the A24 where you turn left for 80m for the bus stop

-Route from the bus stop at Partridge Green turn to Knepp Castle
+Bus stop at Partridge Green turn to Knepp Castle

 - Get off the bus at the Partridge Green turning bus stop and cross the main road with care.
 Take the road to the right of a white house signed for Floodgates Farm.
 In 100m pass through a metal gate beside a road gate and 200m later cross a cattle grid.
 At a gap in the hedge on the left between these gate and the cattlegrid can be seen the remains of Old Knepp Castle, largely destroyed to make a road that has become the A24.

 - Continue in on the paved driveway for 1km from the road until shortly after passing Kneppmill Pond you come to a house called Trollards Barn.
-Turn left immediately after it to join the main route at However it is worth continuing up the drive for another 400m when the drive bends right and the new Knepp Castle comes into view.
+Turn left immediately after it to join the main route at no. 25.
+However it is worth continuing up the drive for another 400m when the drive bends right and the new Knepp Castle comes into view.
 The view improves if you continue left as directed off the drive to the other side of the large tree.
 Return to Trollards Barn and turn right.